 While changing your service or adding new products to increase sales is often a positive step, managing the impact of such a sizable change on your supply chain can be complex and fraught with difficulty.

 This is a time when the ability to seamlessly move to new suppliers – and getting them onboard as soon as possible – is key.
-Effectively defining your buying need and selecting the right supplier is also critical for any organisation that wants to minimise risk and ensure a smooth new supply of items.
+Effectively defining your buying need and selecting the right supplier is also critical for any organization that wants to minimize risk and ensure a smooth new supply of items.
 A once slow and tangled process suddenly needs to become quick, streamlined, highly-automated and effortless for everyone involved.
 Any new suppliers need to hit the ground running promptly to avoid supply chain disruption.

 Having the right Sourcing

-and Supplier Relationship Management
+and Supplier Management

 tools is imperative for this type of operation, and these new requirements, and focus is crucial.

-It’s a tough job to produce new products, especially in such an agile and speedy way, and it challenges even the best organisations in the best of times, but there are several solutions available to help find the “right” suppliers.
+It’s a tough job to produce new products, especially in such an agile and speedy way, and it challenges even the best organizations in the best of times, but there are several solutions available to help find the “right” suppliers.
 Companies such as Proactis provide the tools needed for adding new suppliers to your supply chain and managing them accordingly, all while making transactions faster, easier, and more efficient for both you and your suppliers.
 Setting up new suppliers is quick and easy, and with an intuitive user experience, it ensures both staff and suppliers are comfortable using it.